Land Rover Green

 So what are the main problems with old Landies, as perceived by the environmentalists?
 Basically it comes down to two: fuel consumption (and the related issue of greenhouse gas emissions), and safety of other road users.
 There may be other factors behind the current anti-4x4 campaign - anti-consumerism, and maybe just a bit of envy - but these are nothing to do with the big environmental issues.
 And anyway, if you drive a 20 year old Landie your ignorant neighbours are more likely to feel sorry for you than envy you.
 "Poor chap, can't even afford a nice modern car."
 So let's look at the really big issues.

 OK, I admit it.
 Old Land Rovers, in standard form, have really terrible fuel consumption.
-A 2.5 diesel Ninety might just see 25 to the gallon.
+A 2.5 diesel Ninety might just see 25 to the gallon (although the TDi engines are rather better - 30mpg plus).
 Any four cylinder petrol will struggle to do 20, and the big beasts - straight six and V8 engined vehicles - can get down into single figures around town.
 Abysmal fuel consumption - leading to the production of huge quantities of CO2.
 Guilty as charged.